Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Validation

 ### Automatic Testing
+Components and important aspects of the project were unit-tested by creating simplified environment versions.
+Tests are mainly divided into these sections:
+- **Game Tests**
+   * These were made to check the correct execution of the main game loop and interaction between game entities and "offline" players;
+- **Utilities Tests**
+   * Since many utilities where created for the project, a series of tests were made to check if they would correctly work in their required scenarios;
+- **Message Tests**
+   * Test environments were developed to analyze the many custom messages that were created for the project, their structure and how to potentially fix/enhance them;
+   * Additional tests were created to see behaviour after sending or receiving a certain lobby or game message;
+- **Lobby Tests**
+   * These tests were focused on lobby's behaviour;
+   * The purpose is testing the communication and interaction between clients and server while creating and updating lobbies;
+   * Lobby connections are tested by ensuring the server has the correct amount of active players in the same lobby;
+   * Lobby disconnection is tested by disconnecting one client and making sure the number of lobby players decreased;
+- **Peer Tests**
+   * These were developed to check user's behaviour during game sessions, where each player would turn into a peer capable of communicating with other in-game players;
+   * Focus points of these tests would be whether a peer would exchange messages, how the peer network would handle each update and making sure that each peer in the network would be UP-TO-DATE during their turn.

 - how were individual components **_unit_-test**ed?
 - how was communication, interaction, and/or integration among components tested?